 FOUR COMMON TYPES OF YOGA

-There are four common types of yoga most practiced throughout North America
+There are four common types of modern yoga most practiced throughout North America

 1) Hatha Yoga – the practice of physical posture and breathing.
 This form of yoga is recommended for beginners.
 Whether doing yoga online or attending a class this practice of yoga is done at a slow pace focusing on posture and breathing which helps bring peace to the mind and body